ARTS-LED CITY-BUILDING

 Total direct economic output

-• Chinook Blast Executive Committee and marketing sub-committee
+• Chinook Blast Executive Committee

 • Innovation District focus groups

-• The New Experience Economy — multi-phase research conducted by Stone-Olafson on the live experience economy and public perceptions on the effects of COVID-19
+• The New Experience Economy – multi-phase research conducted by Stone Olafson on the live experience economy and public perceptions on the effects of COVID-19

-• Experience Economy panel
+• Experience Economy Innovation Lab